Bryan-Corn/Amazon_Vine_Analysis/README.md

 From this, we can conclude that there is no evidence of bias in reviews from Vine program members.
 Further, if there were a bias in the paid reviews, it would be insignificant given the tiny percentage of reviews from paid reviewers.

 Further analysis to detect bias could include reviews with 4, 3, 2, and 1-Star ratings.
-For reasons unknown to me. there could be bias with 1-Star reviews that doesnt show up in 5-Star reviews.
+Additionally, there could be bias with 1-Star reviews that doesn't show up in 5-Star reviews.
 A larger dataset could be examined that includes reviews with fewer than 20 votes or all 'helpful' percentages.